sirval/hng_task2/README.md

 # hng_task2
-This is program displays the developer name using php on a browser
+This is an interactive resume page with an interactive contact form